-Hybrid Event Tip: Establish a consistent font and branding colors throughout the presentation to establish professionalism.
+Hybrid Event Tip: Establish a consistent font and branding colors throughout the entire virtual presentation to establish professionalism.
 All images should not overcrowd the slide, have a high resolution, relate to the key messaging of the slide, and appeal to all audiences.
-Additionally, consider editing all images and graphs with a drop shadow or border to distinguish it from the background of the slide.
+Additionally, consider editing all images and graphs with a drop shadow or border to distinguish them from the slide’s background.

-The same tricks your presenters use to liven up a disengaged audience will work for virtual and on-site events.
+When giving a live presentation, body language and physical movement are important components of engaging your audience.
+The same body language tricks your presenters use to liven up a disengaged audience will work for virtual presentations and on-site events.

-- The “Ten Times” rule – The speaker is the hub of energy in an event.
+- The “Ten Times” rule: The speaker is the energy hub in an event.
 The amount of energy in the room will determine the level of engagement in your audiences wherever they are, which is why presenters rely on the “Ten Times” rule.

-- Show investment in both audiences – Presenters know they aren’t speaking to an empty room—they ask questions, reach out, and speak directly to their audience members.
-Make sure your presenter is honing in on both virtual and in-person audience members so everyone in the crowd feels prioritized, no matter how they’re attending the event.
+- Show investment in both audiences: Presenters know they aren’t speaking to an empty room—they ask questions, reach out, and speak directly to their audience members.
+Make sure your presenter is honing in on both virtual and in-person audience members, so everyone in the crowd feels prioritized, no matter how they’re attending the live presentation

-Hybrid Event Tip: It’s important to start off the event with a lot of energy.
-Play upbeat music as both audiences are taking their seats or logging on virtually.
-Additionally, have your in person audience introduce themselves to their nearby neighbors and answer a question or two, and have your virtual audience type their answer into a group chat.
+Hybrid Event Tip: It’s important to start the event with a lot of energy.
+Play upbeat music as both audiences are taking their seats or logging onto the virtual event platform.
+Additionally, have your in-person audience introduce themselves to their nearby neighbors and answer a question or two, and have your virtual audience type their answer into a group chat.
 Then, the presenter can call out a few attendees to share their answers.
 This way, both audiences are energized and prepared to get called on.

-Create opportunities for participation in the physical and virtual worlds with interactive experiences that bridge the gap between the two audiences.
+Create opportunities for audience participation in the physical and virtual worlds with interactive experiences that bridge the gap between the two viewers and attracts your audience’s attention.
 Those may include:

-- Polls – Polls can help your presenter gauge an audience’s understanding of a topic, prove a point, or even serve as a virtual ice breaker.
+- Polls: Polls in virtual presentations can help your presenter gauge an audience’s understanding of a topic, prove a point, or even serve as a virtual ice breaker.
 Create digital polls so every audience member can participate.

-- Digital and in-person partnering – In break-out sessions, partner digital participants with in-person ones through computer chat, video conferencing, or phone calls.
+- Digital and in-person partnering: In break-out sessions, partner digital participants with in-person ones through computer chat, live video conferencing, or phone calls.

 Hybrid Event Tip: Create an event kit for every attendee to feel more involved in the event.
 Include things like branded pens, pencils, notepads, activity props, or even an auction-style paddle for virtual and in-person audiences to use when they want to raise their hands.

-If your event technology is capable, enable your remote audience to “raise” their hand and your online moderators can call them out for the presenter.
-Depending on how formal you want the event to be, you can encourage the audience to either ask questions throughout the presentation for a more conversational environment, or you can wait for questions at the end of the presentation.
-Make sure the presenter asks for the attendees name and repeats it so they feel welcomed, and thank them for attending the event.
+Hybrid Event Tip: If your event technology is capable, enable your remote audience to “raise” their hand, and your online moderators can call them out for the presenter.
+Depending on how formal you want the event to be, you can encourage the audience to either ask questions throughout the entire virtual presentation for a more conversational environment, or you can wait for audience questions at the end of the virtual presentation.
+Make sure the presenter asks for the attendees’ name and repeats it, so they feel welcomed, and thank them for attending the event.

 The hybrid event format is certainly taking off, and some event managers have already paved the way for your future successes.
-Take your cues from some of these hybrid event leaders:
+Take your cues to keep your audience engaged from some of these hybrid event leaders:

-- Make the most of the first 15 seconds – Neil Gordon, communications consultant espouses the 15 second rule.
-Presenters tend to spend the first portion of a presentation diffusing the tension with an icebreaker.
+- Make the most of the first 15 seconds: Neil Gordon, a communications consultant, espouses the 15-second rule.
+Presenters tend to spend the first portion of a virtual presentation diffusing the tension with an icebreaker.
 Gordon says don’t diffuse it; milk it.

-Gordon recommends the presenter stroll onto stage, then wait half a beat with confidence, ensuring all eyes are on her.
-Then, she can start with a captivating story, compelling issue or statement that hooks the audience right away—wherever they are.
+Gordon recommends the presenter stroll onto the stage, then wait for half a beat confidently, ensuring all eyes are on her.
+Then, she can start with a captivating story, compelling issue, or statement that hooks the target audience right away—wherever they are.

 Embarking in a whole new world of hybrid event engagement can be exciting, but there’s still so much to discover.
 That’s why you should trust Vario to be your event production partner.
+No matter the format, webinars or a virtual conference, creating an engaging presentation should be the top priority as event organizers.
 With over 20 years of event experience— virtual and in-person—Vario can elevate your audience engagement in this new era of hybrid events.

 Talk to the experts at Vario today.